AntoonBeres/AMCOS/README.md

 # antoons-monte-carlo-options-sim
-A high-peformance parallel monte-carlo simulation for estimating the fair value of options in finance
+A high-peformance parallel monte-carlo simulation for estimating the fair value of options in finance.

+Written in Rust ofcourse!